d-w-moore/irods_rule_engine_plugin_python/README.md

 Included with the Python Rule Engine Plugin are some other modules that provide a solid foundation of utility for writers of Python rule code.

 ## `session_vars.py`
 This module can be directly imported by `core.py` and contains a function `get_map` used to extract session variables from the `rei` parameter passed to any rule function.
+An example follows:

 ```
 import session_vars